google-marketing-solutions/abcds-detector/README.md

     2.2.
 Generate an API Key to connect to the Knowledge Graph API to find entities such as brands, products, etc., to match with video annotation results.
 To generate an API key, please follow the steps [here.](https://support.google.com/googleapi/answer/6158862?hl=en)

     2.5.
-Fill out the project details, brand/video details and ABCD Assessment thresholds in the **"Define ABCD Detector parameters"** section below.
+Fill out the project details, brand/video details and ABCD Assessment thresholds in the **"Define ABCDs Detector parameters"** section below.
 For brand and product details, you can be as generic or specific as possible depending on your video asset.

     **Note:** Please check the official [Gemini API documentation](https://cloud.google.com/vertex-ai/generative-ai/docs/model-reference/gemini) to learn more about the LLM parameters (temperature, top_k, top_p, etc) that are used in this colab.